 Difference Between Quality Assurance vs Quality Control

 Quality assurance (QA) is a process to avoid mistakes/blunders and defects in a product and prevent obstacles when it is delivered to the customers.
 ISO 9000 defines quality assurance as “part of quality management focused on providing confidence that quality requirements will be fulfilled”.
 The complete Quality Assurance process is called the PDCA cycle or Deming cycle.
 The phases of this cycle are:

 - Plan– The organization should plan the process and its objectives and determine the direction that is required to deliver a high-quality product.

 - Do– Developing and testing the process and making necessary modifications in the processes.

-- Check– Supervising the procedure, changing it as per requirements and ensuring whether it meets the predetermined objectives.
+- Check– Supervise the procedure, change it as per requirements, and ensure whether it meets the predetermined objectives.

 - Act- Executing steps required to improvise upon the process.

 Quality control (QC) is a process by which one reviews the quality of all the factors influencing the manufacturing of a product.
 ISO 9000 defines quality control as “A part of quality management focused on fulfilling quality requirements”.
 This process emphasizes on three facets (enshrined in standards such as ISO 9001).